aschuster3/-folio/_posts/2016-06-20-Episode-3-Circa-Jerk.markdown

 layout: post
 title:  Episode 3 Circa Jerk
 date:   2016-06-20 14:02:00
-description: Episode 3 synopsis, download link, and related images
+description: Episode 3 synopsis, download/streaming link, and related images
 ---
 <strong>Episode 3: Circa Jerk (1:13:35) is live and available for download <a href="https://bit.ly/OfDEpisode3"> by clicking here</a></strong> or going to bit.ly/OfDEpisode3
 <br>